ipfs/ipfs-docs/docs/project/roadmap.md

 ---
-title: IPFS project requirements to 1.0.0
+title: Roadmap
 description: Learn about the milestones in the IPFS project in order to reach version 1.0.0.
 ---

-# IPFS Project Requirements to 1.0.0
+# Roadmap: IPFS project requirements to 1.0.0

-## Description
+## Summary

 In order for IPFS to reach its maturity state, going from Alpha, to Beta and to v1.0.0, the project will need: